w3c/w3c-website-redesign-documentation/_posts/2020-09-25-on-not-choosing-wordpress.md

 ## A note on front-end delivery

 One final note.
+We are currently considering a [Headless CMS](https://www.studio24.net/blog/what-is-a-headless-cms/) option for front-end page delivery.
+This means using the CMS in a decoupled way to manage content but use a separate system to deliver front-end pages.
+Please note this solution would not be reliant on JavaScript (e.g. a single page app which is common with headless).
+Under this option we'd use Symfony to deliver front-end pages as W3C already do across a lot of the site.

+This may give W3C better flexibility for the future, though comes at a cost of added complexity.
-We are currently considering a [Headless CMS](https://www.studio24.net/blog/what-is-a-headless-cms/) option for front-end page delivery (this means using the CMS to manage content but not deliver front-end pages).
-This approach would give W3C an added flexibility and would mean they could use different CMS technologies more easily in the future.
-The [w3.org](https://www.w3.org/) site is already made up of a lot of different systems and this won't change with the redesign.
-The CMS is just one part of the what makes up the varied content on w3.org
+The [w3.org](https://www.w3.org/) site is already made up of a lot of different systems, the CMS is just one part of the what makes up the varied content on w3.org

 I hope this helps explain the thought process behind our decision a little more and addresses some of the valid concerns